AnCry1596/httpx-tls/README.md

 supported by httpx-tls as well.

 5. **Built-in UA Parsing**:
 Unlike traditional TLS clients, httpx-tls does the heavy-lifting for you to create appropriate TLS fingerprints that match the browser you want.
 Thanks to a comprehensive database created from scraping years worth of open-sourced changes in popular browsers (and some manual testing), you simply need to pass in the user-agent string for which you want the fingerprint for and httpx-tls will automatically use one for the specific device-os-browser combination.
 Currently, this built-in parsing is supported for Chromium browsers (Opera, Edge, Chrome), Firefox, and Safari.
 Both desktop and mobile devices' (iOS + android) user-agent strings are supported.
 A full list of supported browser versions can be found later.

 6. **Extensible**:
 Browsers and their fingerprints are dynamic and httpx-tls recognizes that.
 Apart from just parsing user-agents to create fingerprints automatically, you can also pass in a custom JA3 string for TLS fingerprint or Akamai string for HTTP/2 fingerprint and httpx-tls will use that instead.

+7. **Random TLS Extension Order** (Enabled by Default): httpx-tls automatically randomizes the order of TLS extensions in the ClientHello message to reduce fingerprinting and make connections less predictable.
+This anti-detection feature is enabled by default and helps bypass security systems that rely on specific extension patterns.
+All required extensions are still sent to maintain full protocol compatibility, just in a randomized order each time a connection is established.

 ## Usage